Glossary of Terms

 Disqualification – Competitors who do not comply with the OMFA rules and regulations will be disqualified.

-Graded Level – Applies to RCM and CC levels/grades from Grade 1 to Diploma.
+Graded Level – Applies to RCM (Royal Conservatory of Music) or CC (Conservatory Canada) levels/grades from Grade 1 to 10.

 Hand-Held Props – Items used onstage by the performer that can be held in their hands, eg. brush, wand, mirror scarf.